 5. Let it rest for 1 ½ hours and then punch down.

-6. Divide up as you need and place in baking container.
+6. Divide up as you need (into 3-6 pieces) and place in buttered baking dish.

 7. Let dough rise to room temperature until the dough reaches the top of baking dish.